Table of Contents

 Conclusion

-Learning new English words with meanings is very useful and comes in handy at many stages for a student from the time of their application process to applying for jobs.
-Many countries give visas after clearing English-based examinations for citizenship etc. In many fields or streams such as in Bank exams, SSC, IBPS, etc. it is important to have knowledge of basic English.
+Learning new English words with meanings is very useful and comes in handy at many stages for a student, from the time of their application process to applying for jobs.
+Many countries give visas after clearing English-based examinations such as IELTS tests, TOEFL etc. In many fields or streams, such as in Bank exams, SSC, IBPS, etc., it is important to have knowledge of basic English.

 FAQs